Liberty L-12: Lincoln production

 As the United States entered World War I, the Cadillac division of General Motors was asked to produce the new Liberty aircraft engine, but William C. Durant was a pacifist who did not want General Motors or Cadillac facilities to be used for producing war material.
 This led to Henry Leland leaving Cadillac to form the Lincoln Motor Company to make Liberty engines.
-He quickly gained a $10,000,000 government contract to build 6,000 engines.
+He quickly gained a $10,000,000 (equal to $ today) government contract to build 6,000 engines.
 Subsequently, the order was increased to 9,000 units, with an option for 8,000 more if the government needed them.
 (Durant later changed his mind and both Cadillac and Buick produced the engines.)

 More than 16,000 Liberty engines were produced during the calendar year 1918.
 To November 11, 1918, more than 14,000 Liberty engines were produced.
 Lincoln had delivered 6,500 of the 400 hp V-12 overhead camshaft engines when production ceased in January 1919.